NAD+: The Spark of Life’s Energy

 - Increased Longevity: Studies in animal models have shown that increasing NAD+ levels can extend lifespan.

 A study published in Nature Communications in 2018 found that supplementing mice with nicotinamide mononucleotide (NMN), a precursorA precursor, in its most fundamental sense, is something that precedes or comes before another.
 It is an initial ingredient, a starting point, or a foundational element that undergoes a series of transformations to yield a final product.
-Think of… Read More of NAD+, improved mitochondrial function, insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
+Think of it as the raw material that, through a series of… Read More of NAD+, improved mitochondrial function, insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
 Here’s a breakdown to make it clear: Definition: Insulin acts like a master key that unlocks the door for sugar (glucose) to enter your cells.
-Glucose… Read More sensitivity, and exercise capacity.
+Glucose is the main source of energy for your body, and… Read More sensitivity, and exercise capacity.

 Additional Facets: Unraveling the NAD+ Story